 Port wine stains or vascular malformations

-Vascular malformations can appear anywhere on the body, most commonly on one side of the face, on the back, or on the legs and arms.
+Port wine stains can appear anywhere on the body, most commonly on one side of the face, on the back, or on the legs and arms.
 Their colour might get darker as children grow, and they might also thicken and become lumpy.
 They don’t fade with time.

 Salmon patches or stork marks